The proposed changes to Baton Rouge’s Plan of Government, explained

 - Candidates for mayor would be required to have been a resident of the parish for at least two years before qualifying for office.

-- The position of chief administrative officer would be removed and the position of city-parish manager would be introduced.
+- The position of chief administrative officer would be done away with and the position of city-parish manager would be introduced.
 The city-parish manager would be appointed by the mayor but would be subject to Metro Council confirmation.
 The mayor would be able to remove the city-parish manager at any time.
 According to Gaudet, the city-parish manager would “run the day-to-day operations” of city-parish government.

 - The position of chief of staff would be introduced to the mayor’s office.
 The chief of staff would be responsible for developing policy, engaging with the community and maintaining relationships with council members.